This was originally published on HubSpot's Design Blog...

 With a responsive design the elements on the page are reorganized depending on the screen resolution of which it is being viewed.
 As you can see from the following example, the website is the same website throughout.
 However, the elements on the page are arranged in an easy to digest fashion that looks great on any device.

-Although responsiveness is more entailed because it requires additional coding and rules that govern the display on different devices, the outcome is much more professional and provides an exceptional user experience.
+Although responsiveness is more entailed because it requires additional coding and rules that govern the display on different devices, the outcome is much more professional and provides an exceptional user experience and web design.
 And don’t worry; there are still user friendly systems such as the HubSpot COS that allow you to create a great looking site that inherently responds to all devices past, present and future.

 As you can see, mobile is not going away.
 With the advent of new devices, resolutions and technologies, my prediction is that mobile responsiveness will only be more relevant as time goes on.
 Taking time at the onset of any web design project to consider the consequences of mobile rendering, you can lay out the format of your site in a way that will appeal to the greatest majority of users.
 This will not only increase your conversions, but will delight your users and encourage them to come back again and again.